 If having a larger lens selection is important to you then DSLR is the better option.
 But, as mirrorless cameras are growing in popularity, their lens selection is slowly catching up.

-For a novice photographer, it’s not worth switching to a completely new camera system only for the benefits of a mirrorless camera.
-Not this soon.
-But if you are adamant about switching, mirrorless cameras have a great deal going on for them and are a good choice.
+However, for novice photographers, it’s not worth switching to a completely new camera system only for the benefits of a mirrorless camera.
+It’s best to stick with what you have and continue to learn and improve your skills.